Healthy Baked Ziti

 Healthy Baked Ziti is a lighter twist on a classic Italian dish.
-Baked Ziti Pasta is made with ground turkey for a delicious, simple dinner that anyone will love!
-Easily made gluten free + simple to prepare!
+This Baked Ziti is made with ground turkey for a tasty high protein meal!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.